 I photocopy a wad of these to hand out as and when needed.

-- We filled a mini muffin snack tin with healthy star crisps, cheese stars, apple moons with a couple of chocolate stars:
+I used healthy star crisps, cheese stars, apple moons with a couple of chocolate stars.

 Muffin tin meal

 I cooked a star-shaped pasta cheese, made a moon from a round tortilla with holey cheese on top with some chopped cherry tomatoes underneath, I cut kiwi, mango, papaya and melon into moon and star shapes and sprinkled a few chocolate stars on top of some yogurt.
 For a treat I added some star sprinkles all around the muffin tin.

 The children and I decided to throw a Goodnight Moon slumber party!
 Oh, the fun!!
 We all joined in with the preparations: